eclipse-iofog/iofog.org/content/docs/2.0.0/iofogctl/connect-disconnect.md

 Instead of deploying our own ECN, we can connect to an existing one.

-## Connect to an Existing Edge Compute Network

 Note that we must always specify an empty or non-existent namespace when we use the connect command.
 This is because each cluster should be in its own namespace.
 Don't forget that not specifying the namespace means iofogctl will use the `default` namespace.

 ```bash